makersacademy/CV/README.md

--Other stuff like how I like lower league football to get the community feel and none of the nonsense around TV replays and huge commercial/advertising interest -I was also thinking about writing a sentence about learning Spanish; but writing it actually in Spanish. (he estado aprender español hace dos años (I think this is close))
+-Other stuff like how I like lower league football to get the community feel and none of the nonsense around TV replays and huge commercial/advertising interest -I was also thinking about writing a sentence about learning Spanish; but writing it actually in Spanish. (he estado aprendiendo español desde hace dos años (I think this is close))
 -Also maybe a bit about flow art, circus skills and weapon skills